svenkubiak/mangooio/docs/caching.md

 cache.clear();
 ```

-Entries in the application cache expire **30 days after write** (not last access) and the cache holds at most 50 000 keys.
+Entries in the application cache expire **30 days after write** (not after last access), and the cache holds at most 50 000 keys.

 ## TTL and fallback